gcoombe/intercom-aircall-push/README.md

 ```
 ## Setup
 Configure a subscription in intercom which will be notified whenever a user is created:
-1. Instructions for creating a subscription are here: https://developers.intercom.com/v2.0/reference#manage-subscriptions
+1. Instructions for creating a subscription are here: https://developers.intercom.com/v2.0/reference#manage-subscriptions.
+Select the topics: User created and User email updated.
    - **Recommended:** create a hubSecret so that notifications are signed.
 Not required but recommended
 2. Create an aircall apiToken: https://developer.aircall.io/#authentication

 ## Usage